 Boletus edulis mycorrhizal inoculum is a natural gel composed of spores, mycelium and mycelial propagules that is applied directly on the ABSORBENT roots of trees between two and 30 years of age for the cultivation of mycorrhizal fungi such as Boletus edulis.
 Yield 125 ml/tree

-Inoculum is shipped Monday through Wednesday to ensure controlled transport conditions at all times.
-If you need to receive your order by a specific date, please contact us.
+Inoculum is shipped from Monday to Wednesday to ensure controlled transport conditions at all times .
+If you need to receive your order by a certain date, please contact us

 Boletus edulis mycorrhizal inoculum is a natural gel composed of spores, mycelium and mycelial propagules that is applied directly on the ABSORBENT roots of trees between two and 30 years of age for the cultivation of mycorrhizal fungi such as Boletus edulis.